-Figure 5.
+Figure 4.
 Cyclone-centered composites of upper-level $QG\omega$ (in Pas^{-1}) during the growth phase $(-1 < t{norm} < 0)$ for the four forcing categories: (a) $Q\uparrow E\downarrow$, (b) $Q\uparrow E\uparrow$, (c) $Q\downarrow E\downarrow$ and (d) $Q\downarrow E\uparrow$; the black dot represents the cyclone center (SLP minimum).
 Additionally, contour lines of upper-level PV (in pvu) on the 320 K isentrope are shown.

-indicating that 34.2% of all cyclones that deepen at a rate of $10 \, \text{hPa} \, 12 \, \text{h}^{-1}$ or less propagate into the northeastern direction.
-Therefore, the number and size of the windrose petals indicate the relationship between the cyclone deepening and the direction of propagation.
-The results for weaker deepening (-10 hPa < Δ SLP < -6.5 hPa) (Fig. 7b) indicate a dominant northeast-oriented propagation direction although the east-northeast petal has increased longer than in 7a.
-For even weaker deepening (-6.5 hPa < Δ SLP < -3 hPa)(Fig. 7c), most of the values are still-also within the northeastern direction, however, the largest petal is found in the east-northeast section (Figure 7c).
-Moreover, the petal in eastern direction is now, for these weaker deepening rates, is significantly larger than in Figs. 7a and 7b.
-Finally, this a shift toward zonal (eastward) propagation angles is found for the weakest deepening rates (-3 hPa $< \Delta$ SLP < 0 hPa)(Fig. 7d), where the two petals in east and east-northeastern direction are the most prominent ones, each representing approximately 20% of the angle values.
-Overall, we can summarize that while during their growth phase cyclones go through different magnitudes of deepening rates, during the times a cyclone experiences increased higher deepening rates it tends to propagate more poleward.
+(Figure 6c).
+Moreover, the petal in eastern direction is now significantly larger than in Figs. 6a and 6b.
+Finally, this shift toward zonal (eastward) propagation angles is found for the weakest deepening rates (-3 hPa $< \Delta$ SLP < 0 hPa), where the two petals in east and east-northeastern direction are the most prominent ones, each representing approximately 20% of the angle values.
+Overall, we can summarize that while during their growth phase cyclones go through different magnitudes of deepening rates, during the times a cyclone experiences increased deepening rates it tends to propagate more poleward.

-Figure 6.
+Figure 5.
 As in Figure 4, but for EGR (in $10^{-5}s^{-1}$).
 Grey arrows represent the windfield at 300hPa.

 Next, consideration is given to the geographical distribution of the direction of propagation.
-In Fig. 8 blue colours indicate a poleward propagation and red colour represents equatorward propagation.
+In Fig. 7 blue colours indicate a poleward propagation and red colour represents equatorward propagation.
 Areas with climatological equatorward propagation are sparse and spatially confined to regions downstream of mountain ranges, e.g., downstream of the Tibetan Plateau, leeward of the Himalayas and over North America in the lee of the Rocky Mountains.
-Over Europe, equatorward propagation can be
+Over Europe, equatorward propagation can be found leeward of the Alps.
+Hence, mountain ranges are able to favor equatorward propagation in their lee (in agreement with the formation of stationary lee troughs).